 But dealing with an insurance company can be difficult.
 In most cases, insurers are simply trying to save their own money.
 In fact, claims adjusters routinely attempt to limit the amount to which accident victims are entitled, by minimizing the appearance of injuries.
 But remember, you have rights in this situation.

-Contacting a New York City attorney with experience in taxi cab accidents is your best chance at receiving the maximum compensation that you deserve.
+Since cab driver traffic offenses are on the rise, it's best to contact a New York City attorney with experience in taxi cab accidents is your best chance at receiving the maximum compensation that you deserve.